Segmenting proto-halos with vision transformers: Results

 This scalar field captures the anisotropic component of local gravitational interactions, quantifying how matter collapses or stretches along preferred directions, while excluding isotropic compression or dilation (i.e., uniform expansion or contraction encoded in the matter overdensity).
 Importantly, the resulting field $T$ is non-Gaussian even when derived from an underlying Gaussian density field; its statistical properties, including its probability distribution, are discussed in detail in appendix~\ref{appendix:frob}.

 We train both \textsc{copra} and \textsc{vipr} under two input configurations: first, using only the tidal shear field, and second, combining the tidal shear with the density field.
-Validation accuracies and AUC scores for these experiments are reported in tables \ref{tab:diff_inputs_val} and \ref{tab:AUC_tides}, enabling a direct comparison of model performance across different input combinations.
-The consistently high AUC values indicate that the tidal shear carries significant predictive information.
-Moreover, AUC scores improve further when the model is trained using both the tidal shear and the density field as inputs---despite no increase in learning capacity.
-This suggests that the model is able to extract complementary information from the two fields and that their respective contributions are not redundant or mutually interfering.
+Validation accuracies and AUC scores for these experiments are reported in Tables \ref{tab:diff_inputs_val} and \ref{tab:AUC_tides}, allowing a direct comparison of model performance across input combinations.
+The consistently high AUC values demonstrate that the tidal shear alone encodes substantial predictive information.
+For \textsc{copra}, a modest increase in AUC is observed when both tidal shear and density are provided, suggesting that the two fields may contribute weakly complementary information, even though the effect remains small.